tommyxu97/Investment-PythonModule/README.md

 ### Import

-Import this module with the following code in your python file:

-	import investment as iv
+Import this module with the following code in your python fi	import investment as iv

 ### func \_\_init__()